Harisyam/FirestoreDocument-Android/README.md

 ## Getting Started

-In order to make it work, you to create a [Firebase project](https://firebase.google.com/docs/android/setup) and a very simple [Cloud Firestore database](https://firebase.google.com/docs/firestore) that contain only a single document:
+In order to make it work, you need to create a [Firebase project](https://firebase.google.com/docs/android/setup) and a very simple [Cloud Firestore database](https://firebase.google.com/docs/firestore) with only a single document that looks like this:

 ![Firestore Document Structure](firestore-document/doc_structure.png)

 ## Run the App

-When opening the app, the result that you'll see is the size of a document that is set to a `TextView`:
+When opening the app, the result that you'll see is the size of `my_task_id` document that is set to a `TextView`:

 ![App Screenshot](app_screenshot.png).